openequella/openequella.github.io/guides/SecurityAdminGuide.md

 * Specific Collection Resource—privileges set here are applied to all resources of a particular collection with the selected privilege.

 ### System Settings object grouping
 The System Settings grouping allows ACLs to be set against each object to restrict what is available on the Settings page accessed from the navigation menu.
-These settings contain the various configuration options for a wide range of functions across the EQUELLA system, and would normally be restricted to those with administration rights for the relevant functions.
+These settings contain the various configuration options for a wide range of functions across the openEQUELLA system, and would normally be restricted to those with administration rights for the relevant functions.

 ### View/Modify ACLs
 1. Select an object from the Security Manager hierarchy to display the ACLs for the selected object (e.g. Schemas) in the View/Modify ACLs pane.
 This pane lists the ACLs and allows addition, removal and modification.